Abdullah-Alsalhi/Tuwaiq-JS/README.md

      let ex_8b = (false && true) || true || false;
      let ex_9b = (15 % 3) + 6 > 10 || 40 < 7;
      let ex_10b = 9 + 6 > 10 && 13 <= 33;

+###### Calling function:

+- create a function that prints 'I like JavaScript' 5 times and call it.
+- create a function that prints 5 diffrents output and call it.

+###### function parameters:

+- create a function to print someone's name and call it with 3 diffrent names.
+- create a function to sum two numbers.